O-r-D/OmarSDK-iOS/README.md

 ## Publishing

-OmarSDK is available through for publishing to [CocoaPods](https://cocoapods.org).
+OmarSDK is available for publishing to [CocoaPods](https://cocoapods.org).

 ## Author